The Early Learning Center

 This program will empower the children in it with high self-esteem that will enable them to be productive within their families, their relationships with peers, and eventually within their communities.

-The Fairfield University Educational Advisor to the new Early Learning Center is Dr. Emily Smith, associate professor of curriculum and instruction in the Graduate School of Education and Allied Professions (GSEAP).
+The Fairfield University Educational Advisor to the Early Learning Center is Dr. Ryan Colwell, assistant professor of Childhood Education in the Graduate School of Education and Allied Professions (GSEAP).

 For more information on registration and openings, please contact Colleen Curtin, Program Director of the Early Learning Center at (203) 254-4028 or via e-mail at firstname.lastname@example.org.